-Cotton (Gossypium L.) Belongingbelongs to the Malvaceae family.
-It , cotton (Gossypium L.) is cultivated as a fiber source for the production of fabrics and for , as well as crushing of its seeds for the production ofthat produce linoleic and linolenic oils that are used in the cosmetics or animal feed industry.
-Because Therefore, it is an important crop for the Brazilian agricultural scenario, since it makes an alternative in crop rotation in the production of large crops such as corn and soybeans.
-However, cotton can suffer interference during its developmental stages due to climatic factors such as water stresses, pests and diseases and light intensity, especially in the establishment and reproduction phases [1].
+Cotton (Gossypium L.) belongs to the Malvaceae family.
+It- is cultivated as a fiber source for the production of fabrics and for its seeds that produce linoleic and linolenic oils that are used in the cosmetics or animal feed industry.
+Therefore, it is an important crop for the Brazilian agricultural scenario, since it makes an alternative in crop rotation in the production of large crops such as

 Light is the primary source of energy related to photosynthesis and morphogenetic phenomena, and is one of the main factors that influence plant growth and development [2, 3, 4].
-Nevertheless, Lincrease in light intensity can reduce the photosynthetic activity through photoinhibition, and this response can be variable between plant species and varieties [5, 6].
-The luminous intensity and the temperature are factors that can cause the limitation of the photosynthetic process and also contribute to the reduction of the carbon acquisition, consequently causes a reduction in rate of plant growth [7].
+Nevertheless, increase in light intensity can reduce the photosynthetic activity through photoinhibition, and this response can be variable between plant species and varieties [5, 6].
+The luminous intensity and the temperature are factors that can limit the photosynthetic process and also contribute to the reduction of the carbon acquisition, consequently causes a reduction in rate of plant growth [7].